amaargiru/ipycs/README.md

 a.sort()  # Modifies the list in-place and has no return value print(f"Sort: {a}, {b}")

-print(bisect.bisect(a, 20))  # Locate the insertion point for value in a list to maintain sorted order

-bisect.insort(a, 12)  # Insert value in a list in sorted order print(a)

 s: str = "A whole string"
 list_of_chars: list = list(s)
 print(list_of_chars)